chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 01: Intro to Experiment Design and Recommendation Engines/README.md

 a similar purpose as study goals and evaluation metrics, and might even be driving factors in the creation of an experiment.

+## Creating Metrics
+### Creating Metrics Funnels
+There are additional concepts and terms that are commonly used for designing experiments, especially for web-based studies.
+In a web experiment, you'll often think of the user funnel.
+A funnel is the flow of steps you expect a user of your product to take.
+Typically, the funnel ends at the place where your main evaluation metric is recorded, and includes a step where your experimental manipulation can be performed.
+For example, we might think of the following steps for someone to purchase a product in an online store:

+Visit the site homepage
+Search for a desired product or click on a product category Click on a product image
+Add the product to the cart
+Check out and finalize purchase
+One property to note about user funnels is that typically there will be some dropoff in the users that move from step to step.
+This is much like how an actual funnel narrows from a large opening to a small exit.
+Outside of an experiment, funnels can be used to analyze user flows.
+Observations from these flows can then be used to motivate experiments to try and improve the dropoff rates.

+It's also worth noting that the flow through a funnel might be idealized compared to actual user practice.
+In the above example, users might perform multiple searches in a single session, or want to purchase multiple things.
+A user might access the site through a specific link, subverting the top part of the funnel.
+Refining the funnel and being specific about the kinds of events that are expected can help you create a consistent, reliable design and analysis.